Tisca Chopra

-Tisca Zareen Chopra (née Arora; born 1 November 1973) is an Indian actress, author and film producer who has appeared in over 45 feature films, predominantly in Hindi language.
+Tisca Chopra (born 1 November 1973) is an Indian actress, author and film producer who has appeared in over 45 feature films, predominantly in Hindi language.

 Taare Zameen Par, her best known feature film, was India's official entry to the Academy Awards.
 It also won her Filmfare and other top nominations.
 Another feature film, Qissa, premiered at the Toronto Film Festival in 2013, and won the NETPAC Award for Best Asian Film.
 The film has travelled to over 24 festivals, winning over almost all top awards and much appreciation from audiences and critics.
 Tisca did her bachelor's degree in English literature from University of Delhi and worked extensively in theatre.
 She has honed her craft with Naseeruddin Shah and theatre director Feroz Khan.
 Her performance in the Pulitzer Award-winning play, Dinner With Friends, that deals with the state of the modern marriage, was a hit in India, South East Asia and the Middle East, garnering praise from both critics and audiences.
 She has worked with Sam Pitroda on the National Knowledge Commission, to help with revamping the education system.

 Her book Acting Smart (HarperCollins), is a best seller and is being translated into Hindi.
 Her second book What's Up With Me? was released in March 2021.
 This book is about demystifying menstruation and puberty for young girls.
 Tisca has been nominated at the New York Indian Film Festival for Best Actress for her work in 10Ml Love, a film based on A Midsummer Night's Dream.
 The series won Best Ensemble Cast.
 She's been on the Jury of the MAMI (Mumbai Academy Of Moving Images) film festival.
 Chutney, a short film she wrote and produced under her company, The Eastern Way won two Filmfare Awards (Best Actress & Best Short Film).
 She is now developing two feature film scripts.
-Her upcoming projects are Bioscopewala, 3Dev and The Hungry (based on the Shakespeare play Titus Andronicus).
-One of the most beautiful and stylish actresses, Tisca is often on the best-dressed list and is a favourite with advertisers, endorsing brands like Tanishq, Titan eyewear, Olay, Horlicks, Marks & Spencer, Godrej, Bajaj Motors and Kellogg's.
+Her upcoming projects are Bioscopewala, 3Dev and The Hungry (based on the Shakespeare play Titus Andronicus).Tisca has endorsed brands like Tanishq, Titan eyewear, Olay, Horlicks, Marks & Spencer, Godrej, Bajaj Motors and Kellogg's.

 Early life and education

-Tisca Chopra was born in Kasauli, Himachal Pradesh into a family of educationists.
+Tisca Chopra was born on 1 November 1973 in Kasauli, Himachal Pradesh into a family of educationists.
 She grew up in Kabul, Afghanistan, as her father was posted as the principal of India International School and later moved back to Delhi.
 She graduated from Apeejay School, Noida, where her father was the principal.
 Later she studied English literature at Hindu College, University of Delhi.
 She also started working actively with amateur theatre.
 While at college, she started writing for several publications and acting in plays for an amateur theatre group and college festivals.
-After finishing her education, she moved to Mumbai and trained in acting with notable theatre greats Feroz Abbas Khan and Naseeruddin Shah She is the grand-niece of the prominent Indian writer Khushwant Singh.
+After finishing her education, she moved to Mumbai and trained in acting with notable theatre greats Feroz Abbas Khan and Naseeruddin Shah.
+She is the grand-niece of the prominent Indian writer Khushwant Singh.